East Lancs Spryte: Design

 The Spryte was the first East Lancs body to be constructed using the Alusuisse bolted aluminium frame system, a system already being used on Wright buses at the time.
 Designed by in-house designer John Worker, the Spryte body has a double-curvature windscreen, a rounded front bumper which rose in the middle, and notably featured an arched top with a rounded roof dome housing the destination display.
-Design aspects and the Alusuisse framework system used in the Spryte were reused for East Lancs' step-entrance Flyte body, which was launched later in 1996, and the Vyking double-decker bus, which launched in 2000.
+Design aspects and the Alusuisse framework system used in the Spryte were reused for East Lancs' Vyking double-decker bus, which was launched in 2000.